Specific Contact Person(s):

 At least once every semester.

 Please email or call them directly.
 ML advisor information can be found under the Advising tab.

 You can find your advisor through WINGS under the Academics tab or you can request your advisor’s information in 225 Millett.

 Your high school language classes will save you time and money if you are wise enough to:

-- Take a language as soon as you begin your university career (If you don't, you might forget your language, lose your self-confidence, and end up wasting your time in French, German, Spanish, etc. 1010).
+- Take a language as soon as you begin your university career (If you don't, you might forget your language, lose your self-confidence, and end up wasting your time in Arabic, Chinese, French, German or Spanish 1010).

-You can follow the guidelines for placement below, however, we strongly advise you to take the placement exam as soon as possible:
+You can follow the guidelines for placement below, however, we strongly advise you to take the placement test as soon as possible.
+Students in Arabic and Chinese should contact the respective language advisor.

 - If you have taken three years of French, Spanish, German, you are strongly advised to place into FR, GER, SPN 2010.
 Why?

 - 2010 is an intermediate review course, which begins with the present tense.

-- At WSU, if you earn a C or higher in a language course over 1010, you can buy back credit hours for the course(s) you skipped!
+- At WSU, if you earn a C or higher in a language course over 1010, you can apply for Prior Learning Assessment credit hours for the course(s) you skipped!
 (Speeds up graduation).

 - Example: you take FR 2010 in your freshman year.
 After earning a C or higher, you may apply for PLA credit for FR 1010 and 1020 for $150 (cheap).